Julian Assange agrees to plea deal with Biden administration that will allow him to avoid imprisonment in US - KESQ

 US officials alleged that Assange goaded Manning into obtaining thousands of pages of unfiltered US diplomatic cables that potentially endangered confidential sources, Iraq war-related significant activity reports and information related to Guantanamo Bay detainees.

-President Joe Biden in recent months has alluded to a possible deal pushed by Australian government officials to return Assange to Australia.
+President Joe Biden in recent months has alluded to a possible deal pushed by Australian government officials to return Assange to Australia, though a National Security Council spokesperson told CNN Tuesday that the White House was not involved in the plea deal.

+“This was an independent decision made by the Department of Justice and there was no White House involvement,” National Security Council spokesperson Adrienne Watson said.

 FBI and Justice Department officials have opposed any deal that didn’t include a felony guilty plea by Assange, people briefed on the matter told CNN.